J. Stewart Cook’s Canadian Commentary

 “And to all of the little girls who are watching this, never doubt that you are valuable and powerful and deserving of every chance and opportunity in the world to pursue and achieve your own dreams.”

 And what about “little boys,” “big girls,” “big boys,” what about American citizens in general?
 By extension, not exaggeration, her phrase regarding “little girls,” may have been applied to all American citizens regardless of their age.
 “And to all…who are watching this,…” One realizes that Hillary was specifically addressing her own gender and young girls.
 It is cute, endearing, “motherly” and sends a strong message.
+Maybe Hilary should leave the teaching of moral etiquette and education to some songs for kids that can be found on youtube not when she is trying to become President.
 However, Hillary’s entire overture, be it to little girls, women, men, minorities, be it about the state of the economy, the social and justice systems, national and international affairs etc., seemed to reflect a world of innocence in which “Mother” Hillary would take care of everything.

 It is a nice phrase, but no longer applicable in today’s society.
 Little girls are no longer the “little girls” Hillary envisions.
 She has not accepted the fact that they have grown up and matured.
 “Little girls” no longer need to be reminded of their life aspirations!
 Perhaps a little too condescending or patronizing, perhaps a little too “Hillary!”